ExchangeJS/speakers/README.md

 ### Preparation of slides

-1. It is recommended that speakers prepare their slides using [Reveal.js](#) as this will make archiving easeier.
+1. It is recommended that speakers prepare their slides using [Reveal.js](https://github.com/hakimel/reveal.js/) as this will make archiving easier.
 However, Keynote and Powerpoint may be used.

 1. As a rule of thumb, a single slide takes about 1 min to present.
 So presentations should be between 15 and 25 slides long.

 1. **Show don't tell**.
 Don't use too much text as you'll be speaking at the same time.
 Wherever a point can be made with a visual instead of text, use it.